 - You or someone in your family has been beaten, abused or threatened with harm by a husband, wife, partner, ex-partner or other member of the household.

-- Applications for Emergency Services should be filed on the first floor of 478 Main Street, Buffalo.
+- Applications for Emergency Services should be filed on the second floor of 460 Main Street, Buffalo.
 To contact the Emergency Services Unit by phone, call (716) 858-6265.
 This unit had previously been located on the first floor of 478 Main St., and re-located effective October 15, 2018.